jmachuca77/Open_Duck_Mini/README.md

 # Updates

+> Update 15/03/2025: join our discord server to get help or show us your duck :) https://discord.gg/UtJZsgfQGe
 > Update 07/02/2025: Big progress on sim2real, see videos above :)

 > Update 24/02/2025: Working hard on sim2real !